craigenator/pbmm-lz/foundations-documentation/README.md

 priority.
 If the traffic does not meet any other rules, both Ingress and Egress will be blocked.

-It also includes the rules that define the  Zones.
-The tags for each zone
-are:
-- public-access-zone
-- operations-zone
-- restricted-zone
-- management-restricted-zone

 The firewall is configured so that any traffic that does not meet a firewall rule is **not allowed**.
 A rule must exist in some form to allow the traffic.